 She seems to want freedom, but is unsure of how to attain it.
 Perhaps through travel?
 Or sex?
 Maybe death?
 Similar to the pessimistic protagonist, Elyria, of Catherine Lacey’s novel Nobody Is Ever Missing — who leaves everything, her husband, her life, and flies to New Zealand, wandering around the country, trying to lose herself — the narrator of Permafrost travels to Scotland and Belgium, consumes biographies, has lots of sex, and entertains suicide.
 “Freedom in death is an outstanding slogan,” she says.
 Baltasar has written a protagonist whom essayist Leslie Jamison would refer to as a “post-wounded woman.”
 Post-wounded women, Jamison writes in The Empathy Exams, are “wary of melodrama so they stay numb or clever instead,” and they seem to reflect the growing dissatisfaction among postmodern women who “no longer own their feelings.”
 By staying numb, the protagonist of Permafrost preempts any messy, self-pitying moments that might split the layer of frost encapsulating her.

 Born in Barcelona, the narrator describes herself as “fifty-two kilos of loneliness and lamentation” with a “rodent heart.”
 Before enrolling in college, she wanted to major in fine arts, but her mother convinced her to study art history instead (“you can’t even draw a face out of a six and four”), which upon graduation, sends her into a spiral over “the sadness of a life unlived.”
 She then goes on to sublet rooms to students to make ends meet without having to get a job.
 She mostly spends her days sitting on the sofa reading fat biographies and having sex with women in every room of the house.
 When her aunt tells her that she needs her apartment back, the narrator considers throwing herself off the balcony but decides against it, because, knowing her luck, she’ll end up squashing a cat and that “wouldn’t do” at all.
 Instead, she becomes an au pair in Scotland, where the indulgent green scenery makes her nauseous.
-So, she leaves Scotland and later moves to Belgium where she meets Veronika, a woman “with the bearing of a Viking” who becomes her lover and asks the narrator to marry her.
+She leaves Scotland and later moves to Belgium, where she meets Veronika, a woman “with the bearing of a Viking” who becomes her lover and asks the narrator to marry her.

 To distract from her many lost chances at love and happiness, the narrator buries herself in reading, sex and thoughts of death.
 The French expression “la petite mort” comes to mind, which means ‘little death’ and refers to the sensation one feels post-orgasm.
 Literary critic Roland Barthes also spoke of la petite mort as the feeling one should feel when experiencing great literature.
 This intertwining of books, sex and death speak to the narrator’s desire to transcend and resist her surroundings: “Sex distances me from death, though it doesn’t bring me closer to life.”

 These activities seem to fill the space that love would occupy.
 The narrator awaits death like someone else might await love, patiently at first and then forcing it, racking up many botched suicide attempts.
-And reading for her seems wildly intimate, almost like pillow-talk with a loved one.
+And, for her, reading seems wildly intimate, almost like pillow-talk with a loved one.
 She feels indescribable pleasure in sinking into the biographized lives of others: “[It] was the best I could aspire to, the closest I could get to neither coming to an end nor arriving at a beginning.”
-And perhaps, in this way, these actions — reading, sex and attempted suicide — are silmutenously the protagonist’s methods of escapism and her best attempts to break out from beneath the permafrost.
+And perhaps, in this way, these actions — reading, sex and attempted suicide — are simultaneously the protagonist’s methods of escapism and her best attempts to break out from beneath the permafrost.
 Maybe reading biographies and having sex are her idiosyncratic form of connecting with other people, or at least baby steps that may lead to deeper, longer-term relationships with others.
 And perhaps the suicide attempts, which are always handled humorously, are her unconscious way of waking herself up and reminding herself that she is in fact alive and still on the edge of life, not death.

 Of course, the protagonist is human, so her permafrost layer is not completely impermeable.
 Throughout the book, doubt creates chinks in the ice that allows the warmth of connection to slip through.
 She’s aware of this warmth that exists deep within, understanding that “this icy firmness stores a world that is habitable, yet dormant.”
 When her sister, who is happily married with kids, and who the narrator purports to pity — “the poor thing is wingless and naïve” — goes through a bad breakup, the narrator is the one who is there to comfort her.
 She buys her Chinese food and wine and even takes the time to pick out tissues with hearts, flowers and kisses.
 But it’s not until the very end of the book, when her six-year-old niece is admitted to the hospital for acute anterior uveitis in both eyes and may lose her vision, that the narrator’s permafrost completely melts.
 She discovers that her niece Claudia is extraordinary and “humanly flawless.”
 She sits with Claudia, applies eye drops and goes to the bathroom and cries.
 This is the moment that changes her: “Claudia puts her ear to my chest and listens to my heart, which is spurred by her to deepen its beat.
 A hard-rock lullaby grows inside me, cracking the permafrost.
 I break, and as I break the only thing I want to do is bury my face in Claudia’s hair.”